Biography

 With fresh eyes, the ADAM Quartet is looking for ways to shine its own light on the string quartet while staying true to the essence of the genre.

-The ADAM Quartet is part of the Netherlands String Quartet Academy (NSKA), where it has been following the full-time two-year postgraduate course since 2022.
-In 2023, the quartet was selected to be part of the Music Cultural Heritage Talent Platform (MERITA) and in 2024 they will Artist in Residence are during the Zeister Music Days.
+The ADAM Quartet received master classes from members of Quatuor Danel, Quatuor Ébène, Ysaÿe Quartet and Quartetto di Cremona, among others.
+In 2021, the quartet received the String Quartet Stipendium from the Kersjes Fund and in 2024 the quartet received third prize at the Triomphe de l'Art competition in Brussels.
+The quartet is also part of the Netherlands String Quartet Academy (NSKA), where they have been taking postgraduate courses since 2022.
+In 2023, the quartet was selected to be part of the Music Cultural Heritage Talent Platform (MERITA), and in 2024 they are Quartet in Residence During the Zeister Music Days.

 Ensemble